 2. What roads will be closed during construction?

 Access to Wadsworth Street from Main Street is closed to all traffic, with pedestrian access maintained through 2020.
 Wadsworth Street from Memorial Drive to Amherst Street is currently open to one-way traffic.
 Carleton Street provides access to MIT Medical and its parking lot.
 Some pedestrian pathways have been re-routed and may move during the course of the project.
 See project updates for more details on current road closures.

 3. How will I get to the T Station during construction?

-- The T station on the South side of Main Street will be accessible from Main Street throughout construction.
-Access from Carleton Street will be maintained as long as possible.
+The T station on the South side of Main Street will be accessible from Main Street throughout construction.

 4. How long will the construction of the project take?